MapleFrogStudio/AlgorithmicTrading/README.md

 - Dual Cross Over : KPIs that show buy and sell indicators when SMA30 and SMA100 cross each other

 # Usage
+Clone this repo to your workspace ` git clone https://github.com/MapleFrogStudio/AlgorithmicTrading.git `
+Create a virtual environment ` python -m venv env `
+Upgrade your pip tool ` python -m pip install --upgrade pip `
+Install python packages ` pip install -r requirements.txt `
-Lauch app.py using ` python app.py --help ` to see available features
+Lauch app.py using ` python app.py --help ` to see available available commands

+# Build as an executable file
+This project installs the pyinstall package so you can create a standalone versoon using : ` pyinstaller --onefile app.py `

 The Maple Frog Studio team hopes you will enjoy this fun learning project